 There are a few reasons for installing this suction pump.
 Short of complete rebuilding of the player action, it may be expedient to defer this eventuality.
 It may be easy to foot-pump, but there are times when you may want to be away from the piano for a moment.
 Children or old people sometimes have difficulty foot-pumping, whereas you don't.

 The vacuum motor used is somewhat similar to the type that would be found in a vacuum-cleaner.
 Since the vacuum necessary to operate a player piano is usually far less than needed to sweep the floor, an electronic resistance control is used, so that only the actual suction level needed will be produced.
 Two levels of vacuum are an important feature of the control unit used on this suction box.
 During re-roll the demand for vacuum is only about one-third as great.
 The pneumatic motor and controlling governor were not originally designed to regulate an excessive amount of vacuum which would be the case with little being consumed, but still pumping at the same rate.
 With foot pumping the pumping strokes are at a slower pace.
-The electric motor needs to be told to slow down, and this is why there are two speed circuits, with the selector switch (Fig. 2) which automatically switches to a permanent pre-set running speed any time the gear shift is in re-roll position.
+The electric motor needs to be told to slow down, and this is why there are two speed circuits, with the selector switch (Fig. 2) which automatically switches from the 'Play' speed to the 'Rewind' speed.
 This is accomplished by simply tying the string to the moveable part of the Play/Re-roll linkage.
-The selector switch temporarily throws in the extra resistance which has been set up through the potentiometer on the control panel (the post without the knob)
+The selector switch temporarily selects the Rewind speed, which has been set up through the potentiometer on the control panel (the post without the knob).